MicrosoftDocs/mixed-reality/mixed-reality-docs/openxr.md

 There are three kinds of OpenXR extensions:
 * **Vendor extensions (e.g. `MSFT`):** Enables per-vendor innovation in hardware or software features.
 Any runtime vendor can introduce and ship a vendor extension at any time.
   * **Experimental vendor extensions (e.g. `MSFT_preview`):** Experimental vendor extensions being previewed to gather feedback.  `MSFT_preview` extensions are for developers only and will be removed when the real extension ships.
-To preview them as a developer, you can enable "Use latest preview OpenXR runtime" on the OpenXR tab of [Device Portal](using-the-windows-device-portal.md) on the target device.
+To preview them as a developer, you can enable "Use latest preview OpenXR runtime" on the OpenXR page of [Device Portal](using-the-windows-device-portal.md) on the target device.
 * **Cross-vendor `EXT` extensions:** Cross-vendor extensions that multiple companies define and implement.
 Groups of interested companies can introduce EXT extensions at any time.
 * **Official `KHR` extensions:** Official Khronos extensions ratified as part of a core spec release.
 KHR extensions are covered by the same license as the core spec itself.